“I don’t need theology; I just need Jesus.”

 Theology Helps Us Live Out the Great Commission.

 Finally, theology, or the study of knowing God, is part of living out the Great Commission.
 In some of Jesus’ last words recorded in Matthew’s Gospel, Jesus commands his disciples to “make disciples,” which involves teaching them “to observe all that [Jesus has] commanded” (Matthew 28:19).
 Under the authority of our Master, we have the opportunity not only to study who he is according to the Word, but also to teach others as well.

 The church is in desperate need of a theological awakening, one that sparks the flame in college students to dig deep in the Scriptures, to set an example in living as God’s people, and to wave the gospel banner boldly and faithfully in a world that’s in desperate need of the hope that is found in Christ alone.
 People are thirsting for more in their lives because they’ve found that the things of this current age cannot satisfy them.
 Jonathan Edwards talked about a thirst that cannot be quenched by this world:

-This holy thirst is spoken of, as a great thing in the condition of a participation in the blessings of eternal life.
+This holy thirst is spoken of, as a great thing in the participation in the blessings of eternal life.